madpsy/xpa125b_controller/README.md

 Note: The baud rate will be the same for both the onboard USB port and the hc-05/max3232.
 I suggest using `115200` as unlike the software serial option this is done in hardware so high baud rates are fine.
 For the hc-05 you can set this with the AT command from above.

+One downside to this approach is reprogramming the D1 Mini may not work when either the hc-05 or MAX3232 is connected so you may need to unplug it when you want to reprogram the device.

 Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and also have the standard serial port available over bluetooth using the second hc-05.

 # MAX3232